brayvid/newsbot/README.md

 - Reads [this](https://docs.google.com/spreadsheets/d/1OjpsQEnrNwcXEWYuPskGRA5Jf-U8e_x0x3j2CKJualg/edit?usp=sharing) configuration file from Google Sheets
 - Retrieves top headlines from Google News
-- Selects your topics those that have similarity to the headlines
+- Selects your topics that have similarity to headlines
 - Scores and filters the latest stories for those topics
 - Avoids showing you the same headline twice
 - Sends you a clean HTML email digest